AlexanderIvashkin/Microbit-LOTR-counter/README.md

 # Microbit-LOTR-counter
-A round counter for LOTR: The LCG built on the BBC Microbit.
+A generic round counter for tabletop games (built with LOTR: The LCG in mind) created to run on the BBC Microbit.
+What's a Microbit?..
+Visit the official site: https://microbit.org

 ## Installation
 Install the .hex file onto your BBC Microbit.